lopezelpesado/initial-learning/README.md

 #### 10/2/21

-1. I am once again revising HTML and have moved on to CSS
+1. I am once again revising HTML and have moved on to CSS.
+Also added the breaks between days